eropple/nestjs-bunyan/README.md

 in/out interceptor for recording request data and request timing.

 ## Recent Changes ##
+### 0.5.7 ###
+- Added `postRequestCreate` as a logging option.
+This allows you to decore the request logger with fields (by setting them into `logger.fields`, see the Bunyan documentation) that should be persisted for an entire request.

 ### 0.5.6 ###
 - Added `route` to the start and end events emitted by the interceptor.
 This is in addition to 0.5.4's `url` value, and does not include either query